jgtz/FVS_python3/README.md

 This algorithm identifies a near-minimum feedback vertex set using simulated annealing (SA) and a local search of topological ordering.
 The algorithm is describe in the paper "Galinier, P., Lemamou, E. & Bouzidi, M.W.
 J Heuristics (2013) 19: 797. doi:10.1007/s10732-013-9224-z".
 The code follows the pseudocode given in Page 805 in that paper.

-The code is written in Python 2.7.
+The originally code was written in Python 2.7, and this updated version seems to work for Python 3 (although it is still not fully tested).
 The module requires NetworkX 1.11.

 Another version written in Cython is available at https://github.com/yanggangthu/FVS_cython.
 The cython version is typically 5-10 times faster than the python version.
+It has not been updated for use in Python 3.

 # II) STRUCTURE OF MODULE